In the Dorm or at Home, College Students Need Health Coverage During the COVID-19 Pandemic. Here’s How to Get It.

 4. Get prepared

-On their own at college, students could use a little help finding the information and services they need.
+Even if it takes a while before students return to campus, they could use a little help finding the information and services they need once they get back.
 To start them off on the right track:

 Find in-network providers near campus.
 If your child is staying on your Horizon plan, research in-network doctors and urgent care centers near campus.
 This will likely save you some headaches and expenses if your kid gets sick at school.
 Use Horizon BCBSNJ’s or BlueCard®’s Doctor & Hospital Finder to simplify the search.